 iPhone Randomly Turns Itself Off with Battery Remaining?

-Strange things can happen with your battery gauge on an iPhone: Your battery percentage is at 10 or 15 percent, but suddenly, the iPhone turns off by itself.
-What is causing your iPhone to shut down unexpectedly and prematurely?
-This issue was and is affecting a number of devices and can’t be pinned down to one specific iPhone generation.
+One of the most annpying battery maishaps: The iPhone shuts off with battery left and your battery percentage was at 10 or 15 percent before.
+What is causing your iPhone to shut down unexpectedly This issue was and is affecting a number of devices and can’t be pinned down to one specific iPhone generation.
 Fortunately, we have a number of solutions to this strange issue that you can try to fix your iPhone.
-If the device is still up and running for most of the time, you shouldn’t have to worry about a dead battery.
 Try some of our suggestions and see if they help!

-Just to clarify the issue we’re dealing with in this guide: Your iPhone shuts off by itself, before the actual battery percentage reaches a number that is lower than, say, five percent.
-It may be shutting of at 10 or 15 percent, or even earlier, while the battery life seems to have gotten worse over time.
+Just to clarify the issue we’re dealing with in this guide: Your iPhone turns off with battery left?
+It may be shutting of at 10 or 15 percent, or even shut off at 20 percent, while the battery life seems to have gotten worse over time.
 And if you reconnect your iPhone to a charger after losing power, it may display an irrationally high percentage of charge, which couldn’t be possible after such a small period of charging, right?
 This sounds like you could benefit from one of our three fixes for the “iPhone battery dead?” issue.

-In one of the support documents Apple details a possible solution to fixing issues with your iPhone 6s and iPhone 6s Plus battery percentage.
+In one of the support documents Apple explains a possible solution to fixing issues with your iPhone 6s and iPhone 6s Plus battery percentage.

 Before exchanging any kind of hardware, we recommend checking the software side of things.
 The easiest way to check whether any of your settings, apps or a part of the operating system is interfering with your battery life, is to fully reset your iPhone.